Toddler Takes Michelle Obama's Portrait to New Heights on Halloween

 Fast-forward to this Halloween where a now three-year-old Parker decided to showcase her love for the former First Lady in a very creative way.

-"Happy #Halloween!" she shared on Twitter with a dress that looked very similar to the one Michelle wore in her portrait.
+"Happy #Halloween!" she shared on Twitter with a dress that looked very similar to the Michelle Smith of MILLY outfit Michelle wore in her portrait.
 "Can you guess who I am?"

 Lo and behold, Michelle saw the costume and quickly expressed her love for the look.